mnapoli/mnapoli.fr/_posts/2017-01-15-anonymous-classes-in-tests.md

 }
 ```

 `Class1` and `Class2` and "fixture classes", i.e. those are classes written only for tests.
-You can put them inside the file containing the test class (but it's not PSR-4 compliant and it leads to conflicts if you have similar classes in other files of the same namespace), or in separate files (but then it's very hard to keep a track of which tests uses which fixture class).
+You can put them inside the file containing the test class (but it's not PSR-4 compliant and it leads to conflicts if you have similar classes in other files of the same namespace), or in separate files (but then it's very hard to keep a track of which test uses which fixture class).

 Here is an alternative written using anonymous classes: